agnieszka-hemmerling/agnes1724/README.md

-application use nginx server.
+#application use nginx server.
-to restart app in gentoo use:
+#to restart app in gentoo use:

-/etc/init.d/nginx start
+#/etc/init.d/nginx start

-In main dir run rackup
+#In main dir run rackup,
-Go to rassets dir and run rails s
+#go to rassets dir and run rails s

-Thats because in sinatra sprockets not working good with tempates hamlcoffee
+#Thats because in sinatra sprockets not working good with tempates hamlcoffee